docs.rodeo

 Accessibility

-As a developer, to allow non-Firefox keyboard-only users to scroll the container, you will need to give it a tabindex using tabindex="0".
-Unfortunately, when a screen reader encounters this tab-stop, they will have no context for what it is and their screen reader will likely announce the entirety of its contents.
-Giving it an appropriate WAI-ARIA role (role="region", for example) and an accessible name (via aria-label or aria-labelledby) can mitigate this.
+For other browsers, to enable keyboard-only users to scroll the container, you will need to assign a tabindex to the container using tabindex="0".
+Unfortunately, when a screen reader encounters this tab-stop, it may have no context about the container and could likely announce entire contents of the container.
+To mitigate this, give the container an appropriate WAI-ARIA role (role="region", for example) and an accessible name (via aria-label or aria-labelledby).

 Examples